 - The BERT model was a new concept for us.
 We understood the architecture of the model and were able to fine-tune the model for our use case.

 - This was the first project where we used an AWS DL1 instance to train our model & pretty satisfied with the end results.

 What we learned

-How to train a BERT model that can be used for our use case.
-First time working with a bi-directional model where the model learns the context of the word from surrounding words, unlike directional models that follow reading text sequentially in a single direction like left-to-right or right-to-left.
-Predicting the market direction can make us prepared to make the right buying-selling decisions.
+- It was the first time that we worked with a transformer-based bi-directional model whose language model learns the context of the word in both forward and backward directions unlike directional models that follow reading text sequentially in a single direction like left-to-right or right-to-left.

 - Language Support - Some songs in the list of the top songs were not English, but other languages like Spanish, French.
 So non-English songs need to be translated to English to achieve better accuracy.